-In June 2015, the ICC approved the WEC Merger subject to the condition that we will not seek an increase of our base rates that would become effective earlier than two years after the close of the merger.
+In June 2015, the ICC approved the WEC Merger subject to the condition that we would not seek increases of our base rates that would become effective earlier than two years after the close of the merger.
+This base rate freeze expired in 2017 and did not impact our ability to adjust rates through various riders or GCRMs.

-2015 Illinois Rate Order
+2015 Rate Order